 With this receivables turnover formula in mind, consider the following example.

 Mehta Group’s gross sales for the year ended December 31st, 2019 was Rs.
-2 crore and returns from customers at that time was Rs.
+2 crore and returns from customers at that time were Rs.
 20 lakh.
 At the start of this year, the accounts receivable was Rs.
 30 lakh, while it was Rs.
 20 lakh by the year-end.

 From this information, calculating the receivable turnover ratio for Mehta Group would be simple.